indigo423/blog.no42.org/content/article/k8s-dev-environment/index.md

 ```

 Traefik takes care of the cert handling.
-If you want to test and troubleshoot first, just use the `le-staging` resolver instead of `le`.
-When troubleshooting Let's Encrypt the site [letsdebug](https://letsdebug.net/) helped me quite a lot to figure things out.
+In case you need Let's Encrypt troubleshooting, the site [letsdebug](https://letsdebug.net/) helped me quite a lot to figure things out.
 Watch out if you have IPv6 services reachable, your cluster in this setup is IPv4 only.
 IPv6 is preferred which leads to weird behaviors getting Let's Encrypt certificates for FDQNs published with IPv6 in DNS.
 So hope this helps, greetings to my future self from the past and anyone else who find this useful.